samsonsim2/samsonsim2/README.md

 ### Glad to see you here!

 I'm an aspiring full-stack developer with working experience in the creative industry and a background in architecture.
-I'm always looking for opportunities to combine my design sensibilities, visual craft , and tech skills to make an impact.
+I'm always looking for opportunities to combine my design sensibilities, visual craft, and tech skills to make an impact.
+I love exploring creative technology and augmented reality in my free time :)

 ### Talking about Personal Stuffs: